 - Failure to follow Rules of the Road: The S. Coast Guard Inland Rules, also called “Rules of the Road,” apply to all boaters in Texas public waterways.
 Failure to follow these rules, such as when a motorboat fails to stay out of the way of a sailboat, could qualify as negligence.

 Other Negligent Parties

 Beyond the boat driver, other negligent parties in boating accidents could include:

-- Boat owner: The boat owner is responsible for ensuring that their vessel is free of hazards, especially if they allow someone else to operate their boat.
+- Boat owner: The boat owner is responsible for ensuring their vessel is free of hazards, especially if they allow someone else to operate their boat.
 Failure to properly maintain safe conditions on their boat could result in liability if a boating accident occurs.

 - Boat manufacturer: If a boating accident occurs because of a defect in the boat, the manufacturer could be held liable for the resulting accident.